Music (MUS) Courses

 This course is for intermediate students with two semesters of experience in music lessons at Wabash in voice or a particular instrument.
 Students are expected to have previous experience on the instrument (or voice) and show basic proficiency in reading music.
 Students progress beyond purely technical aspects of singing or playing.
 They are expected to master a variety of repertoire and understand historical, cultural, analytic, and stylistic aspects of works studied in applied instruction.
 MUS-260 is a no credit course. $300 Course Fee in addition to normal tuition charges.

-Prerequisites: MUS-161, or two semesters of MUS-160.
+Prerequisites: MUS-161, or two semesters of MUS-160

 Credits: 0